 Like many gamers, I’ve been playing board games for my entire life.
 I started when I was a kid playing typical kids’ games like Candy Land, Chutes and Ladders, and Cootie.
 Later there were games like Monopoly, Life, and Clue.
 High school introduced me to RPG’s and college was for party games and poker.
 After college, I discovered the wonderful world of modern games and it’s been downhill for my wallet ever since.

 Now that I’m approaching middle age, I find it interesting to look back at my gaming life, as well as looking forward to what my gaming future might hold.
 What I’ve discovered in my musings is that gaming is the one hobby that has always been in my life and will likely be one of only two hobbies (the other being reading) that stays with me until I’m dead.
 (And even then, I’m holding out hope for games in the afterlife.)

-Gaming is unique in that it is one of the few activities that most humans can pursue throughout their entire lives no matter how old they are, where they live, or what other challenges life throws at them.
+Gaming, especially playing the online casino games is unique in that it is one of the few activities that most humans can pursue throughout their entire lives no matter how old they are, where they live, or what other challenges life throws at them.
 There are games for almost every age and ability level.
 Games can even be found to accommodate many disabilities, both mental and physical.

 When you’re a little kid and can’t yet read, there are games that rely only on pictures.
 Those with learning disabilities can be accommodated by games that skew younger, or by special educational games.
 When you’re old and have lost your physical abilities, you can still play games.
 Unlike sports, games don’t require physical prowess (table flipping notwithstanding), so when your glory days are gone, you can still play board games.